 Since this is such a subjective subject, I’m curious what other readers will pick as their best books of the decade!
 Therefore, Allison of Mind Joggle and I are hosting a Best Books of the Decade linkup!!
 Add your blog post or bookstagram post to the linkup at the end of my list.
-Or, add your favorite books of the decade in the comments!
-Let us know how your reading habits have changed and whether we share any picks!
+Or, add your pick for the best books of the decade in the comments!

 *Disclosure – I earn a small commission for any products purchased through the links below at no extra cost to you!
 Thank you for supporting my book blog!